dakshgodara2001/LiveCodeCoLab/README.md

 https://livecodecolab.netlify.app

-Full-stack real-time code editor, a collaboration tool.
-Used React, Node Js, Express Js and socket.io for the web sockets.
+A real-time code editor and a collaboration tool.
+Stack used include React, Node Js, Express Js and socket.io for the web sockets.
 Used CodeMirror to implement a text input field with support for many editing features, and has a rich programming interface.
 Deployed on Netlify.